 About Us

-Welcome to Slow Stitch — a small, thoughtful upcycling clothing business rooted in the belief that slow, mindful making can lead to meaningful change.
+Slow Stitch is a small, upcycling clothing business rooted in the belief that slow, mindful making can lead to meaningful change.
+Working with primarily secondhand textiles, the label focuses on designing and creating one-of-a-kind garments.
+A standout piece is the Boxy Top, crafted from a distinctive tea towel and complemented by carefully selected surplus material.

 Guiding principles